Introduction to the disharmony

 Major Chinese herbs

 One of the most famous herbs in traditional Chinese medicine that moves blood is Chuan Xiong (Ligusticum chuanxiong).
-As blood stagnation majorly effects women this is a major herb used in TCM gynecology.
-It benefits painful menstruation or lack of menstruation, and difficult labor due to blood stagnation.
-It is also a major headache herb commonly used in combination with other herbs to treat headaches caused by different disharmonies(2).
+As blood stagnation majorly effects women this is a vital herb for women's heath.
+It benefits painful menstruation and difficult labor due to blood stagnation.
+It is also a major headache herb, commonly used in combination with other herbs to treat headaches caused by different disharmonies.
+Yi Mu Cao (Leonurus heterophyllus) translates to “benefit mother herb” and is another herb commonly used for women's health.
+It benefits premenstrual pain, irregular menstruation, abdominal masses, infertility(2) and pain due to blood stagnation after childbirth(3).

 If Chuan Xiong is an herb that moves the Qi upward and benefits headaches, Niu Xi (Achyranthes bidentata) is an invigorating the blood herb that moves blood downward and counteracts nosebleed, bleeding gums, and vomiting of blood.
-Its downward moving energy makes it a major herb for knee and lower back pain, as well as UTI and kidney stones.
-Jiang Huang (Curcuma longa) – turmeric rhizome, also translated “yellow ginger”, relieves obstruction with blood stasis, especially in the shoulders.
-Yu Jin – turmeric tuber, together with invigorating the blood is also used for Gallbladder disorders and benefits jaundice(2).
+Its downward moving energy makes it a major herb for knee and lower back pain, as well as UTI and kidney stones(2).
+Scientific experiments have shown that this herb can also bring down blood pressure(3).
+Jiang Huang (Curcuma longa) – turmeric rhizome, also translated “yellow ginger”, relieves obstruction with blood stasis, particularly in the shoulders.
+Yu Jin – turmeric tuber, together with invigorating the blood is also used for Gallbladder disharmonies and benefits jaundice(2).

 Turmeric is one of the main ingredients in curry powder.
 It is added to a mix of spices which usually consist of coriander, cumin seeds, fenugreek seeds, chili, mustard seeds, black peppercorns and salt.
 In some places in Asia (for example in Okinawa) turmeric is added to hot water and then strained (with touch of ginger and lemon juice) to make tea.
 It can also be added to milk and simmered.

-Tao Ren (Prunus persica) - peach kernel – is a central herb that addresses all types of blood stasis problems, including injury, and Lung and Intestinal abscesses, believed in Chinese medicine to be caused by stagnated Qi and blood.
+Tao Ren (Prunus persica) - peach kernel – is a central herb that addresses all types of blood stasis problems, including injury.
 Being a seed it also moistens the intestines and benefits constipation.
 Ru Xiang (Boswellia carterii) is a blood invigorating herb that generates flesh.
-It is used to benefit the healing process in sores, carbuncles and trauma.
-Chi Shao (Paeonia veitchii) – red peony – invigorates the blood and also cools the blood, thus stops bleeding(2).
+It is used to benefit healing processes in trauma(2).

-There are also animal substances that invigorate the blood.
-Shui Zhi (Hirudo nipponia) – leeches - are used to reduce immobile masses.
-Ark shell – Wa Ling Zi (Arca inflata) – is also used for immobile masses and mobile masses in the abdomen.
+Interesting herbs that invigorate the blood are various animal substances.
+Shui Zhi (Hirudo nipponia) – leeches - are used to reduce masses.
+Leeches are also widely used in Western folk medicine where they are applied to a wound to increase circulation.
 Wingless cockroach – Tu Bie Chong (Eupolyphaga sinesis) – renews sinews and bones and is used for cuts and fractures.
 The feces of flying squirrel – Wu Ling Zhi (Trogopterus xanthipes) – move blood and are used for childhood nutritional impairment(2).

 Healing foods